 “I also liked the part about what happened to them after the war when they came home and they didn’t have anything.

 “Some ended up homeless because they couldn’t deal with what they had seen and experienced.”

-LEFT: YES Centre student Christina learning about the role nurses played during the wars.
-RIGHT: The Lest We Forget Gallery was a place of reflection, contemplation and commemoration.
+LEFT: YES Centre students learned about the role nurses played during the wars.
+RIGHT: The Lest We Forget Gallery was a place of reflection, contemplation, and commemoration.